Add these free printable number cards, counters, & dice to an empty mint tin to create fun math activities for your classroom, at home, or on the go.

 I have a collection of mint tins and plastic soap containers in my supply closet.
 For some time, I have been thinking about making an activity that can be stored in the handy containers.
 Well, here is the activity!
 These number cards fit perfectly in the little containers.

-PLUS….there are SOOOOO many ways that you can use the number cards to teach early math concepts to your kids.
+I know that you like to be able to adapt activities for different levels of learners.
+You are gonna love these because there are SOOOOO many ways that you can use the number cards to teach early math concepts to your kids.

 When you sign up for my newsletter, you can receive the printable number cards for free.

 How to Assemble Your Math Activity Boxes

 Use metal mint tins, travel soap containers, small, plastic photo boxes or any small containers to hold the activity components.